t1v0/upnp-hunter/README.md

 # Usage
 UPnP BHunter provides a nice ;) three-step hunting console:
 1. UPnP Discovery (definition of target IP address version and discovery of active UPnP via SSDP protocol)
-2. UPnP Selection (selection of the found UPnP service)
+2. UPnP Selection (selection of the found UPnP service and action)
 3. UPnP Attack (extraction of the found UPnP SOAP requests).

 The tutorial below explain, better than so many words, how to use the plugin: